oddradar/bonfire-investments/README.md

 ## Investments Dashboard Project (Bonfire)

 A personal, drag-and-drop customizable web app with resizable widgets.
-Built for me to learn coding, GitHub, and VS Code — and to explore decentralized, user-controlled networks.
 This project is also intended as a real financial investments dashboard, for anyone to make it their own.

 ## Overview
-Bonfire Investments is a dashboard designed to blend technical resilience with personal sovereignty.
+Bonfire Investments is a dashboard designed to blend technical resilience with personalized layouts.
 It provides a customizable landing page, movable hamburger menu, and widget-based interface.
 The project is open-source under the Apache 2.0 License, so others can use, adapt, and contribute.

 ## Goals

-    Learn coding and GitHub workflows

     Build a modular dashboard with drag-and-drop widgets